SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 - `sabsr3` represents your username you logged in as
 - `sabsr3-VirtualBox` represents the name of this virtual machine
-- `~/Desktop` is the folder - or directory in Linux speak - you are currently in, showing where you currently are on the filesystem.
+- `~/Desktop` is the folder - or directory in Linux speak - you are currently in, showing where you currently are on the file system.
 We'll look into this a bit later

 From here, you can type in and execute commands and see their output.
 For example, if you type the following and press `Enter`, it should show you your username: